Edible Cookie Dough Bars

 The flour needs to reach 160°F. Let it cool completely before adding to the dough — warm flour melts the butter and ruins the texture.

-Regular Jif or Skippy for the peanut butter — natural peanut butter doesn’t melt as smoothly with the chocolate.
-The topping is what turns this from a slab of cookie dough into actual bars.
+Smooth peanut butter (½ cup) and chocolate chips (½ cup) Use regular Jif or Skippy for the peanut butter — natural peanut butter doesn’t combine as smoothly with the chocolate.
+The topping is what transforms this from just cookie dough to real bars.
+Don’t miss it!

 How to Make Edible Cookie Dough Bars